Faith No More: Reformation (2009–2012)

-Sol Invictus, hiatus and touring (2015–present)
+Sol Invictus and hiatus (2015–2018)

 On May 29, 2014, Faith No More posted a message (along with a photograph of Mike Patton) on their Twitter account, saying that "the reunion thing was fun, but now it's time to get a little creative."
 On July 4, Faith No More played their first show in two years at Hyde Park in London, supporting Black Sabbath.
 At that show, Faith No More debuted two new songs "Motherfucker" and "Superhero" (also known by fans as "Leader of Men").
 On August 20, the band posted "The Reunion Tour is over; in 2015 things are going to change."
 These tweets led to speculation that the band was working on new material.
 On August 30, Gould said that the band is "considering doing something new", and may begin work on a new studio album at some point in the not-too-distant future, explaining, "to do something creative would be a really good thing to do."
 On September 2, Bill Gould revealed to Rolling Stone that the band had begun work on a new album.
 Faith No More headlined the final edition of Australia's Soundwave in February and March 2015.

 The band released their seventh studio album, Sol Invictus, in May 2015.
 The songs on the album were influenced by The Cramps, Link Wray and Siouxsie and the Banshees.
-Speaking to Revolver, Gould described the song "Cone of Shame" as "blues-based rock and roll".
+Speaking to Revolver, Gould described the song "Cone of Shame" as "blues-based rock and roll" that also draws from black metal.
 Describing the song "Matador", he said: "parts of it remind me of the first Siouxsie and the Banshees album.
 We used real pianos and that brings this organic quality to it to the music".
 The second single from the album, "Superhero", was shared by the band on March 1, 2015.

 In August 2016, the band performed two concerts with former lead singer Chuck Mosley to celebrate the reissue of their debut album We Care a Lot.
 The band was billed as "Chuck Mosley & Friends" for the two shows and featured the lineup of Mosley, Mike Bordin, Billy Gould, Jon Hudson and Roddy Bottum.

-Former Faith No More singer Chuck Mosley died on November 9, 2017, due to "the disease of addiction."
+Former Faith No More singer Chuck Mosley died on November 9, 2017.
+The cause was described as "the disease of addiction.”
 He was 57 years old.

 In February 2018, it was announced that a documentary film on the late former Faith No More frontman Chuck Mosley had begun production; titled Thanks.
 And Sorry: The Chuck Mosley Movie, the film is being directed and edited by Drew Fortier and produced by Douglas Esper.